mumairshah366-sudo/v0-Delta-ai-simulator/README.md

-# Delta — AI-Powered Organisational Decision Simulator
+# Delta: AI-Powered Organisational Decision Simulator

 > Predict how your team will react to any decision before you announce it.